pcherian10/electric-car-rentals-rails-project-v-000/README.md

   8. Create seed data - look up different cars and specifics
   9. Make html and front end view prettier
   10. Add ActiveRecord SQL functions - use for sorting data ... lowest price, charge time, highest speed etc.

+  Added forms for adding cars, users and creating bookings.
+Updated car controller fully.
+Adjusted booking params to accommodate date field instead of datetime.
+Added b-crypt and has_secure_password.
+Booking form is updated with car collection.
+Created initial seed list, working on how to populate objects so that I can run rake db: seed.
+Thinking about how to create booking properly with the additional attributes of car_id and user_id.